Large Black Spots In Stool: Common Causes & When To Worry

 As we mentioned before, food and medications are the major cause of the black spots or patches in your stool.
 But the presence of the possibility of blood as the cause of dark stool shouldn’t raise unnecessary anxiety about your health especially if you don’t have worrisome symptoms or risk factors.

-So, we will explain with little detail how to suspect each of the medical conditions that may lead to the black stool spots or specks.
+So, we will explain in little detail how to suspect each of the medical conditions that may lead to the black stool spots or specks.

 Please read them carefully and consult your doctor if you find one or more of the red signs enlisted below.